Good to Great: Communicating With Your Employees

 It’s easy to lose sight of the positives in order to focus on areas with room for improvement.
-But if employees are never recognized for their successes, they may begin to feel undervalued and unappreciated.
-Take the time to verbally tell employees, “Good job!” or “You’ve really improved!”
-When it comes to praise, a little (or a lot!) can go a long way.
+But if employees are not recognized for their successes, they may begin to feel undervalued and unappreciated.
+Take the time to tell employees, “Good job!” verbally or “You’ve really improved!”
+A little (or a lot!) can go a long way when it comes to praise.

-I also like to take the time to appreciate when an employee has gone above and beyond.
-We all like to think of our teams as places where collaboration is the default, which means showing your gratitude when an employee helps another, helps you, or takes initiative and goes a few steps further than required.
+We all like to think of our teams as places where collaboration is the default, which means showing your gratitude when an employee helps another, helps you, or takes the initiative and goes a few steps further than required.
+I like to take the time to appreciate when an employee has gone above and beyond.
 A simple “Thank you” shows your employee that you’ve taken note of their hard work.

 Think about when you were a kid, sitting in the passenger seat of your parent’s car.
 Your parent tells you to go ahead, take the wheel and steer for a while.
 That’s the only direction you’re given: steer.
 You’re left to figure out what that means, and the car meanders first towards the middle dividing line, then towards the shoulder.